-In this post, we'll briefly learn how to cluster data with the Mean Shift algorithm with sklearn's MeanShift class in Python.
-The article covers:
+In this tutorial, we'll briefly explore clustering data with the Mean Shift algorithm using scikit-learn's MeanShift class in Python.
+The tutorial covers:

 - Preparing data